 You are now off to Menzies!
 The 30 minute journey will have you seeing some grave sites, old townships, and old mines along the way.
 The official site 6 stop is opposite the town hall when you arrive in town, and spend an hour or more walking around town on various walking trails, check out the visitor centre, and enjoy a drink and/or meal at the Achievable Outback Café while stretching your legs, as this will be your last stop for the day.
 This town once had over 5,000 residents and boasted many hotels and breweries, and is known as the gateway town to Lake Ballard which you will visit later in your trip.
 Accommodation wise, there is the Menzies Hotel and the Menzies Caravan Park to stay for the night before your next day of adventuring around the Goldfields.

-Head back into the car and out onto the road, as you are now travelling from the cemetery to Niagara Dam.
+Head back into the car and travel from the cemetery to Niagara Dam.
 Along this stretch you will notice the dramatic change in the landscape around you compared to south of Menzies, with open saltbush plains.
 This journey should take you about 50 minutes as you arrive in Niagara Dam, which is site 8 along the discovery trail.
 This is a reservoir created by a 225-metre concrete dam wall that is 7 metres thick at its base and rises 18 metres above its foundations.
 The site is of strong Aboriginal cultural significance, and the dam walls offer sweeping views to the south, including some impressive breakaway country.
 Explore the site for around an hour, and there are some great picnic spots for lunch.

 The next stop is Kookynie, just a 10 minute drive from Niagara, and this is site 9.
 Expect to spend a couple of hours here exploring the old townsite.
 There is a walking trail with marked sites with special steel interpretive signs to follow.
 You will see a fully restored row of shops on Cumberland Street, and the ruins of the Cosmopolitan Hotel.